TERMS & CONDITIONS

 3-A) PRICES: all prices advertised in the Company’s publications are expressed in United States dollars and are subject to changes without prior notice.
 The passenger shall pay the ruling price at the moment the reservation is accepted.
 Prices shall not be subject to changes provided that the trip is paid cash and in full once the reservation is made.
 Otherwise, the company retains the right to change the final price of the program without prior notice.
 Said changes may derive from market fluctuations affecting the cost structure.
 Any price increase shall be paid prior to the departure date of the trip without exception.

-In the case of credit card and bank transfer, the company is not liable responsible for modifications made by intermediary banks.
+In the case of bank transfer, the company is not liable responsible for modifications made by intermediary banks.
 Any variation or other fees or taxes will be looked after the client according to the selected way of payment.
 The passenger can change the method of payment if he thinks it is convenient, for it must be informed up to 60 days before the start of the expedition.

 3-C) PAYMENT OF THE BALANCE: the balance due must be paid prior to the beginning of the trip.